-If the pandemic has taught us anything about rewards credit cards, it’s that groceries can be a very lucrative bonus category.
+If the COVID-19 pandemic has taught us anything about rewards credit cards, it’s that groceries can be a very lucrative bonus category.
 As people switched from dining out to cooking at home, cash back from groceries began adding up quickly.

-As far as the best credit cards for groceries go, few can compete with Blue Cash Preferred® Card from American Express.
+As far as the best credit cards for groceries go, few can compete with the Blue Cash Preferred® Card from American Express.
 The card offers an excellent 6% cash back rate at U.S. supermarkets (on up to $6,000 in spend per calendar year, then 1%) on top of a few other attractive bonus categories.